olneykimberly/LBD_snRNA/README.md

 2. Quality filtering such as min and max nCount, nFeature, and percent MT
 ```
+02a_quality_control_post_cellranger.Rmd
-02a_quality_control_post_cellranger.Rmd # output is robject CWOW_cellbender_filtered.rds & various QC plots
+# output is robject CWOW_cellbender_filtered.rds & various QC plots

+02b_sex_check_cellbender.Rmd
-02b_sex_check_cellbender.Rmd # output violin plot of XIST and UTY expression to confirm the sex of the samples
+# output violin plot of XIST and UTY expression to confirm the sex of the samples
 ```

 3 - 5.
-Doublet finder, doublet exploration, and identifying potential "doublets" to keep.
+Doublet finder, doublet exploration, and identifying potential doublets to keep.
 ```
+03_doublet_removal_post_cellbender.R
-03_doublet_removal_post_cellbender.R # output is two robjects 1) singlets only CWOW_cellbender_singlets.rds and 2) doublets only CWOW_cellbender_doublets.rds
+# output is two robjects:
+# 1) singlets only CWOW_cellbender_singlets.rds
+# 2) doublets only CWOW_cellbender_doublets.rds

 # 04 explore just the doublets to determine if they are truly doublets
-# doublets will be intergrated with harmony, and annotated via AZIMUTH.
+# doublets will be intergrated via harmony, and annotated via AZIMUTH
+04_explore_doublets_cellbender.R
-04_explore_doublets_cellbender.R # output is various plots to assess the doublets and CWOW_cellbender_doublets_harmony_azimuth.rds object
+# output is various plots to assess the doublets and CWOW_cellbender_doublets_harmony_azimuth.rds object

-# 05 merges the doublets to keep with the singlets. ** MUST update line 23 of the subset for doublet clusters to be removed
+# 05 merges the doublets to keep with the singlets
+# ** MUST update line 23 of the subset for doublet clusters to be removed
+05a_doublets_to_keep_and_merge_with_singlets_cellbender.R
-05a_doublets_to_keep_and_merge_with_singlets_cellbender.R # output is CWOW_cellbender_mereged_singlets_with_kept_doublets.rds
+# output is CWOW_cellbender_mereged_singlets_with_kept_doublets.rds

 # recaluculate qc metrics for percentage of mt, ribo, hb, choroid, ect.
+05b_explore_doublets_and_singlets_cellbender.R
-05b_explore_doublets_and_singlets_cellbender.R # output is various qc plots
+# output is various qc plots
 ```

 ## Find markers and annotation
-The scripts for find markers and annotation are in the 03_markers_and_annotation folder
+The scripts for find markers and annotation are in the 03_markers_and_annotation folder.
+First the data will be explored to determine if integration is needed, and then integrated via rpca.
+Post integration, a pass1 of findmarkers and cluster annotation is manually determined.
+Then each identified cell type will be re-clustered.
+This is done to determine that the nuclei within that cell type are indeed of that cell type or potentially contaminated nuclei that should be removed.
+Once the "clean" nuclei are identified for each cell type, all the cell types are merged back together and the Seurat object is re-processed to determine cluster markers and then pass2 manual annotations are completed.
+The "dirty" nuclei will also be merged and re-processed to ensure that these are indeed uninformative nuclei that should be removed so as not to contaminate the biological signal.

 1 - 2.
 Determine if data needs to be integrated and prepare data for integration
 ```